Marcel-van-den-Brink-Lab/Abbasizadeh-et-al-2026/README.md

 ### Setup

-All analyses were performed using a single conda environment (`scrna`) to ensure reproducibility.
+All analyses were performed using conda environments (`scrna`) to ensure reproducibility.
 The environment definition file is provided in the `envs/` directory and contains pinned package versions for the full dependency tree.

-Create and activate the environment:
+Create and activate the environment(s):

 ```bash
 conda env create -f envs/scrna.yaml
 conda activate scrna
 ```

-Key dependencies include: scanpy 1.11.5, anndata 0.11.4, harmonypy 0.0.6, leidenalg 0.11.0, umap-learn 0.5.11, numpy 2.2.6, pandas 2.3.3, matplotlib 3.10.8, and xlsxwriter 3.2.9 (Python 3.10).

 ### Reproducing the analysis

-#### Analysis of newly generated datasets
+#### Analysis of datasets

 1. Download processed data from the appropriate GEO accession (`GSE329291` for parabiosis, `GSE329250` for CD4 PBS/DT).
 2. Place downloaded files in the expected location within the `data/` directory.